 LL.M.
 International Commercial Arbitration Moot Competition

-The International Legal Studies Program, the Center on International Commercial Arbitration, and the LL.M.
-Executive Board will host on March 13 - 14, 2014, the Third LL.M.
+The Center on International Commercial Arbitration hosted on March 13 - 14, 2014, the Third LL.M.
 International Commercial Arbitration Moot Competition.
 This event, specifically created for LL.M. students, seeks to foster the study of international arbitration for the resolution of international business disputes and investment disputes.